 - Māori Knowledge and Development

 - Pure and Applied Mathematics

 - Sociology, Social Policy, Social Work, Criminology and Gender Studies.

 Victoria University of Wellington's outstanding PBRF performance in humanities and social sciences reflects its robust commitment to these disciplines, which are crucial to the University's vision of cultivating global citizens capable of critical and creative thinking.

 Wellington School of Business and Government leads the world as one of an elite group of commerce faculties worldwide that hold the Triple Crown of international accreditations of EQUIS, AACSB (Business) and AMBA.
-One of the subjects it offers—Library and Information Management—is at 24, demonstrating excellence in a specialist field of increasing importance in a world driven by big data.

 Work with us